-Subtask 3.2 2017 - 2042 RTP Implementation
+Subtask 3.2 2017 - 2042 RTP Implementation/Update

-FHWA MPO Planning Funds, \$13,498 ODOT Match for FHWA-PL funds, \$1,545

-MPO Dues, \$0 In-Kind Match, \$0
+Work Task Budget: \$44,290 FHWA MPO Planning Funds, \$31,309 ODOT Match for FHWA-PL funds, \$3,583 FTA 5303 Metropolitan Planning Funds, \$8,433 MPO Dues, \$0 In-Kind Match, \$965

 The Regional Transportation Plan (RTP) Update for the Rogue Valley Metropolitan Planning Organization was adopted effective March 28, 2017.
-This task will implement and maintain the plan.
-The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new FAST Act requirements, as well as development of measurement matrices, all of which would be addressed here.
-Continuation of other long-range planning, including the integration of MPO planning with the Regional Problem Solving plan (the region's future Urban Reserve growth areas) would occur here.
+The RTP is due to be updated for adoption in 2021.
+This task will primarily deal with updating the plan.
+Continuation of other long-range planning, including the integration of MPO planning with the Regional Problem-Solving plan (the region's future Urban Reserve growth areas) would occur here.